antoshkaplus/Haskell_Recipes/docs/notes.md

     Eq is like a type constraint on type variable.
 * ```xs@(x:y:ys)``` - keep reference for the whole thing
 * there is no let + guards, you use guards + where
+* So use lambdas in this way when you want to make it explicit that your function is mainly meant to be partially applied and passed on to a function as a parameter.
+* ```$``` - lowest precedence operator, function application
+    ```map ($ 3) [(4+), (10*), (^2), sqrt]```
+*```.``` - function composition
+* The prefered style is to use let bindings to give labels to intermediary results or split the problem
+    into sub-problems and then put it together so that the function makes sense to someone reading
+    it instead of just making a huge composition chain.
+* specify function for export when defining a module
+* So don't put type constraints into data declarations even if it seems to make sense,
+    because you'll have to put them into the function type declarations either way.
+* the Int type is an instance of the Eq typeclass because the Eq typeclass defines
+    behavior for stuff that can be equated.